 Greetings from the Rotary Club of Madison.

 The Rotary Club of Madison was chartered in 1913, and we celebrated our 100th anniversary in 2013.
-We currently have 500 members in our Rotary Club.
+We currently have nearly 500 members in our Rotary Club.
 We are part of Rotary International, a service club association that includes approximately 34,000 Rotary clubs, with 1.2 million members, in nearly 200 countries around the world.
-Rotary Club of Madison is among the 10 largest clubs in the world and our Foundation is one of the largest Rotary endowment funds with nearly $11 million in assets.
+Rotary Club of Madison is among the 10 largest clubs in the world and our Foundation is one of the largest Rotary endowment funds with over $11 million in assets.

 Also known as “Downtown Rotary,” our club has a deep commitment to serving people in the Madison community and throughout the world.
-Each year we donate over $600,000 in educational scholarships, youth awards and grants for local and international projects.
-Last year alone, over 50 not-for-profit organizations in the Madison community benefited from these grants.
+Each year we donate over $650,000 in educational scholarships, youth awards and grants for local and international projects.
+Last year alone, 50 not-for-profit organizations in the Madison community benefited from these grants.

 Our service to the community is focuses in the areas of Basic Needs, Education and Mentoring, and Civic Leadership.
 Just a few of the projects our members provide hands-on service include engaging students in an annual Ethics Symposium, mentoring students who have received scholarships, and an annual SummerPalooza event on the Capitol Square.
 We strive to enhance the quality of life in the Greater Madison Area through the motto of “Service Above Self.”